 What is behind me though, is still reality for so many others.
 Anorexia has the highest mortality rate of any psychiatric disorder.
 It may seem like a physical thing or beauty sickness gone wrong, but anorexia is so much more.
 It gets into your blood and slowly poisons you.
 It wants you to become it.
 People who have never experienced this for themselves will never know.
 It is the cruelest of all cold blooded killers.
 The funniest thing about anorexia is how deluded it makes you- you start comparing yourself to somebody three times heavier than you and then feel bad for not being the skinniest.
 It happens.
 Everybody can see you for what you really are- it’s only you who is so blind to the truth.
 I remember the 25 kg girls and boys with the sunken eyes and and giving up bodies.
 The ones who had no life force left in them, just this virus.
-I’d leave comments telling them they were wrong, they were so tiny and needed help, because they didn’t even look human, let alone like people with stories and hopes and dreams.
+I’d leave comments telling them they were wrong- they were so tiny and needed help, because they didn’t even look human, let alone like people with stories and hopes and dreams.
 Even as an anorexic myself, I couldn’t understand how these clearly emaciated people saw fat.
 This is why it kills you, and also the others around you.
 They can see, you can’t.
-They don’t want your eating disorder to consume you, but you don’t even realise you have one, or if you do, and I promise this is worse- you want it.
+They don’t want your eating disorder to consume you, but you don’t even realise you have one.
+If you do, chances are you want it.

 After my first big anorexic episode during the end of 2016, when I was visiting family in England, I lost a few kilos and it was all downhill from there.
 I had seen some semblance of control in not eating much and purging what I could.
 It gave me a rush that I felt I could live off.

 Once that first seed is planted, all it takes is small triggers and you fall down again.
-You promise yourself that you’ve got it sorted this time, and it won’t turn into that.
-You know better now, or at least you should.
+You promise yourself that you’ve got it sorted this time and it won’t turn into something bigger.
+You know better now or at least you should.
 Ironically, the more times you relapse, in my experience, the deeper you fall and the less it takes to get you in a sick state.
-You can be fine one day and the next you’ll wake up and know it’s happening again, but your hole is deeper than ever and there is no light to be seen.
+You can be fine one day and the next you’ll wake up and know it’s happening again.
+Only, this time, the hole you’ve fallen in is deeper than ever and there is no light to be seen.
 The darkness has swallowed it.

-The reality is that you will choose to recover, or you may not.
+The reality is that you have two choices- to recover or not to.
 You may want to die, if that’s the price of skinny.
-There is life after anorexia if you believe in it, and it is greener.
-I may not look the same as I did before, but I no longer feel the need to google the calories in air, or saliva.
+There is life after anorexia if you believe in it and it is greener.
+I may not look the same as I did before, but I no longer feel the need to google the calories in air or saliva.